-We are discovering and developing potent and highly selective inhibitors of TGFβ for the treatment of fibrotic diseases in collaboration with Gilead Sciences, Inc. Our emerging medicines could offer a powerful new approach to suppressing pro-fibrotic signaling in multiple organs, while avoiding known toxicities.
+We are discovering and developing novel, selective inhibitors of TGFβ for the treatment of fibrotic diseases.
+Our emerging medicines could offer a powerful new approach to suppressing pro-fibrotic signaling in multiple organs, while avoiding known toxicities.

 - inhibitors that selectively target activation of latent TGFβ1 localized to extracellular matrix

-We identified potent and selective inhibitors of TGFβ1 signaling at the source of disease in the tissue microenvironment.
-Further, we demonstrated in preclinical studies that these highly specific inhibitors can prevent the activation of the growth factor in the fibrotic matrix and may offer a powerful new approach to suppressing pro-fibrotic signaling in multiple organs.
-In January 2020, we announced the achievement of the first milestone with the demonstration of preclinical efficacy in in vivo proof-of-concept studies.
-We’re advancing our collaboration with Gilead with the aim of selecting molecules to be developed as new medicines for patients with fibrotic diseases.
+Further, we demonstrated in preclinical studies that these specific inhibitors can prevent the activation of the growth factor in the fibrotic matrix and may offer a powerful new approach to suppressing pro-fibrotic signaling in multiple organs.
+We’re advancing our TGFb portfolio with the aim of selecting molecules to be developed as new medicines for patients with fibrotic diseases.